jeraman/insertions/IGK-research/sundtek/playing-on-computer.md

 ![VIDEO1](images/media-server-channels.png)

 ## Finding the proper link for the channel
-Now, We need to find the link correspondent to the channel you want to use.
+Now, we need to find the link correspondent to the channel you want to use.
 In my case, that's how I did it:
   1. Click on 'sundtek' menu.
 You should be able to see all the channels again;
   2. Right click on one channels and click on 'Inspect';
   3. Still inside the media server, double click on the channel you want to watch;